 Slip-and-Fall Lawyers in Grand Junction

 A majority of the personal injury cases we see in Colorado are due to slips, trips, and falls.
-Slip-and-fall accidents can be caused by many things: wet floors, loose carpet edges, ice and snow, debris, etc. Property owners and managers do have a legal obligation to keep their premises reasonably safe for visitors.
+Slip-and-fall accidents can be caused by many things: wet floors, loose carpet edges, ice and snow, debris, and other safety hazards.
+Property owners and managers have a legal obligation to keep their properties reasonably safe for visitors.
 When they fail to do so, the victim may have grounds for a premises liability lawsuit.

-Unfortunately, the burden of proof in these cases falls on the injury victim (the plaintiff).
+Unfortunately, the burden of proof in these cases falls on the injured victim (the plaintiff).
 But building a case on your own can be difficult.
-That is why it’s important to have an experienced Colorado slip-and-fall attorney if you want to get adequate compensation.
-For more than two decades, Peters & Nolan, LLC, has been helping injury victims all over the Western Slope recover money for their medical bills, lost wages, pain and suffering, and much more.
+That is why it’s important to have an experienced Colorado slip-and-fall attorney on your side if you want to get adequate compensation.
+For more than two decades, Peters & Nolan, LLC has been helping injury victims all over the Western Slope recover money for their medical bills, lost wages, pain and suffering, and much more.

 To find out your legal rights and options after a slip-and-fall, call our Grand Junction personal injury attorneys at (970) 243-4357 for a free case evaluation.